PetrGlad/emmate/README.md

 * Should eventually migrate away from VST2 (unsupported and unreliable).
 VST3 is GPL.
 LV2 seem like a decent choice.
   There is no other (except VST) plugin host implementations in Rust.
 Have to implement one from scratch or, use JACK API and register emmate as a MIDI sequencer.
 Pipewire seem to SUPPORT JACK also (see `pw-jack`).
 * May need to use midi events directly (instead of intermediate internal representation).
-See e.g. `track::to_lane_events`.
+E.g.
+  `track::to_lane_events` may not be necessary.
 This will require
     * To handle ignored/unused events along with notes and sustain.
     * Midi events have starting times relative to previous ones.
 May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.